tischfieldlab/moseq-reports/docs/src/Tools.md

 ## Syllable Clips
 <img style="float: left; width:100px; margin-right:20px;" src="./Images/ToolOptions/MC.png" data-zoomable="true">
-This component displays “module clips”, or specific single examples of a given MoSeq syllable using RGB, depth, or composed (both) video streams.
-A red dot is displayed in the upper left hand corner of each video indicating when the current module is being actively performed.
+This tool displays "syllable clips", or specific single examples of a given MoSeq syllable using RGB, depth, or composed (both) video streams.
+A red dot is displayed in the upper left hand corner of each video indicating when the current syllable is being actively performed.

 ### Settings
 Setting|Description
 :--|:--
 Video Stream|Allows you to select which video stream is displayed.
 Options are RGB (color video), Depth (false-color depth video), or Composed (both RGB and Depth are displayed side by side).
 Only Module Subclip|The videos displayed by this tool typically include 2 seconds prior and 2 seconds post the current syllable performance.
 If this option is disabled, the full clip (including before and after syllable performance) will be displayed.
-If this option is enabled, only the subclip showing performance of the current module is displayed.
+If this option is enabled, only the subclip showing performance of the current syllable is displayed.
 Be aware that due to video player limitations, the precision of this temporal cropping may not be ideal!
 Loop Playback|Enabling this setting will cause the movie to loop back to the beginning and play again once the video has completed playing.
 Disabling this setting will cause the video to stop once it has completed playing.
 Playback Rate|Sets the playback rate of the video.
 A value of one (1.0) results in normal playback speed.
 Values greater than 1.0 result in faster playback, and values less than 1.0 (but greater than zero) result in slower playback.
 For example, a value of 0.5 will cause the video to play at half the normal speed.